Integer programs with bounded subdeterminants and two nonzeros per row: Acknowledgements

 \section{Acknowledgements}

 Samuel Fiorini and Yelena Yuditsky are supported by the Belgian National Fund for Scientific Research (FNRS), through PDR grant BD-OCP.
-Gwena\"el Joret is supported by a CDR grant from FNRS.
+Gwena\"el Joret is supported by a CDR grant and a PDR grant from FNRS.
 Stefan Weltge is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), project number 451026932.
-The authors thank Michele Conforti and Tony Huynh for discussions in the early stages of this project, and the anonymous reviewers of the FOCS 2021 submission for their helpful comments.
+The authors thank Michele Conforti and Tony Huynh for discussions in the early stages of this project and the anonymous reviewers of the FOCS 2021 submission for their helpful comments.
+The authors are also much grateful to the anonymous reviewers of the JACM submission for their careful reading and their numerous comments, which helped improve the exposition of the paper.